joshbegley/nyt-latest/README.md

 `We’re asking readers about the moments that changed how they view the royals, ahead of King Charles’s coronation.`\
 https://nytimes.com/2023/04/27/world/british-royal-moments.html?searchResultPosition=8

-**Two U.S. Army Helicopters Crash in Alaska**\
+**Two U.S. Army Helicopters Crash in Alaska, Killing 3 Soldiers**\
-`The helicopters were returning from a training flight when they crashed near Healy, Alaska.`\
+`The helicopters were returning from a training flight on Thursday when they crashed near Healy, Alaska.
+The fourth soldier on board was injured.`\
 https://nytimes.com/2023/04/27/us/army-helicopter-crash-alaska.html?searchResultPosition=9

 **Quotation of the Day: In Almost Every Kitchen in Ukraine, a Symbol of What War Has Stolen**\